 There are countless companies specializing in obtaining contracts from agencies of the federal government or state and local governments.
 The cost of preparing a proposal with a reasonable probability of success is significant and is usually around 3-5% of the contract value.

 It is important to have in the proposal team experts familiar with this type of contract and with the organization that awards it, so that the result is aligned with the expectations of the people who will make the decision on the client side.

 The applicable rules of the contract and the RFP requirements should be studied in detail, they are normally not negotiable and will cause the disqualification of an offer if they are breached for any reason.
 Likewise, delivery dates are immovable, so it is highly recommended to work with margins to be able to manage last minute surprises that could ruin many months of work.

 The importance of the government sector for international companies is considerable but will be even greater in the coming years, taking into account the huge infrastructure investment budgets that the US Congress is expected to approve in a near future and that will be of maximum interest for sectors as diverse as infrastructure (construction of roads and bridges, telecommunications, transport), electric vehicles, clean energy or cybersecurity.

 Markentry USA helps international companies from multiple sectors in their process of entering the US government market, providing support in all the necessary steps from a feasibility study and strategic planning to the creation of a subsidiary and support for business development including support for the preparation of proposals.

-In future articles, we will discuss in detail rules applicable to government contracts, barriers to entry to consider and important advantages that small companies, even foreign-owned ones, can take advantage of.
+In a third and final article, we discuss in detail important advantages that small companies, even foreign-owned ones, can take advantage of.